Arick Nitzsche

 Why should other students get involved in FURI?

 I think other students should get involved in this program because it opens up your world to future opportunities.
 By joining FURI you are setting yourself up for success.
-Not only are you doing that but you are able to get hands-on experience in a topic you are interested in with the financial support you need to get real answers to the problem at hand.
-Overall, its a great experience that will give you more than you could ask for.
+Not only are you doing that but you can get hands-on experience in a topic you are interested in with the financial support you need to get real answers to the problem at hand.
+Overall, it’s a great experience that will give you more than you could ask for.